Tiagosf00/PointiagoNet/README.md

 # PointiagoNet
-My PointNet implementation using Pytorch.
+My PointNet implementation using Pytorch for Segmentation and Classification.